Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Background and Related Work

 \subsubsection{Correlation between Robustness Notions}

-Noise robustness enables a model to maintain accuracy amid naturally occurring acoustic disturbances, while adversarial robustness refers to resistance against maliciously engineered inputs.
-The relationship between these robustness types in the image domain is debated: some studies argue for their independence \cite{fawzi2016robustness, laugros2019adversarial}, while others suggest a synergistic relationship \cite{gilmer2019adversarial, li2019certified}.
+Noise robustness enables a model to maintain accuracy amid naturally occurring acoustic disturbances, whereas adversarial robustness refers to robustness against maliciously engineered inputs.
+The relationship between these robustness types in the image domain has been debated: some studies argue for their independence~\citep{fawzi2016robustness, laugros2019adversarial}, while others suggest a synergistic relationship~\citep{gilmer2019adversarial, li2019certified}.
 The consensus on their interrelation remains elusive.

-Conclusions from image-based research do not directly apply to the audio domain \cite{zelasko2021adversarial}.
-ASR systems possess unique characteristics, and audio adversarial attacks can exploit phenomena like psychoacoustic hiding, absent in visual contexts \cite{schonherr2019adversarial}.
-While many studies focus on one type of robustness \cite{qin2019imperceptible, schonherr2019adversarial, ko2017study}, few have examined both in the audio context \cite{olivier2022recent, Pizarro2024DistriBlock}.
+Furthermore, the conclusions from image-based research do not directly apply to the audio domain~\citep{zelasko2021adversarial}.
+ASR systems possess unique characteristics, and audio adversarial attacks can exploit phenomena like psychoacoustic hiding, absent in visual contexts~\citep{schonherr2019adversarial}.
+While many studies focus on one type of robustness~\citep{ko2017study, qin2019imperceptible, schonherr2019adversarial}, few have examined both in the audio context~\citep{olivier2022recent, Pizarro2024DistriBlock}.

 Driven by the ongoing debate in the image domain and the lack of comprehensive studies in the audio domain, this research investigates the interrelation between adversarial and noise robustness in ASR models.
 We evaluate features related to the success of adversarial example generation and the effort required to produce these examples.